 It is important to use in-text citations to identify where you are referring to another's work or idea.
-You should use an in-text citation either when you are using a direct quote, or when you are using an indirect quote (paraphrasing).
+You should use an in-text citation either when you are using a quote, or when you are paraphrasing.

 The purpose of an in-text citation is to lead the reader to the correct entry in your reference list.
 Your in-text citation should contain enough information to achieve this.

-A 'direct quotation' is a word-for-word copy of another author's work.
+A 'quotation' is a word-for-word copy of another author's work.

 If the quotation is less than 40 words in length (short quote), then it should be incorporated into the text and is enclosed with double quotation marks.
 Always include the name of the author, the date of publication and the page number.